Getting Started with a Safety Razor

 Honestly, this switch has been great, once I got past the habit changes required.
 I wasn’t used to needing to replace a blade every so often (I'd just grab a new razor) or remembering to bring it into the shower with me when I wanted to use it (I just left the hunk of plastic in there because I really didn't care about it).
 I also was a very lazy shaver and using soap with shaving was a tiny bit of extra work, as well.

-Obviously, I was excited about the sustainability factor here.
-One razor for the rest of time.
-Everything involved is recyclable.
-No plastic.
-Awesome.
+Obviously, I was excited about the sustainability factor here - one razor for the rest of time.
+Everything involved is infinitely recyclable.
+No plastics or plastic waste.

 But, I also really, really hated buying razors.
-It felt like a mortgage payment for what I was getting, and there was nothing out of it at the end for me – sure, I had shaven legs, but it all just went in the garbage and my hair grew back and then I had to buy again.
-Razor blades are out of control expensive – they are locked up at some retail shops!
+It felt like a mortgage payment for what I was getting, and there was nothing out of it at the end for me – sure, I had shaven legs, but it all just went in the garbage and my hair grew back and then I had to buy them all over again.
+Razor blades are extremely expensive for a short term use item – they are even locked up at retail shops!
 What?!
 So, the appeal of spending a few dollars a year on blades after the initial purchase of my razor was very seductive.
-The razors I sell cost as much as some of the packs of razor blades to last you like six months.
+The razors in the shop cost as much as some of the packs of razor blades to last you like six months.
 And, these razors all come with at least 5 blades, so the cost savings catches up pretty quickly.

 I didn’t realize until I started using the razor (and had pretty much committed to this swap in my mind, unless it was crazy hard to do) that it was a better shave than what I had been used to all these years.
-And, I didn’t actually cut as easily with this thing.
-That was very unexpected.
-But, and you’ll see this if you look it up – I also no longer had ingrown hairs and razor burn.
-This little buddy became essential after that – and after a year, I still haven’t had any issues with ingrown hairs or razor burn.
-I’ve saved the waste, and experienced a bunch of personal benefits, such as the feeling of “better not more” quality in my every day items; a better shave; no poor side effects of shaving; and more money.
+And, I didn’t actually cut as easily with this thing - that was very unexpected.
+Generally the worry with this switch is the danger associated with the razor blades and shaving in this fashion.
+I really expected it to be scary and a bloody mess.
+This didn't end up being true for me, and on top of this unexpected outcome, I no longer experienced ingrown hairs and razor burn.
+This little buddy became essential after that.
+Five years in, I still haven’t had any issues with ingrown hairs or razor burn.
+I’ve saved the waste, and experienced a bunch of personal benefits, such as the feeling of “better not more” quality in my every day items; a better shave; the simplicity of less to store in my bathroom, smoother skin, and more money.
 If there’s a switch you’re going to put the effort in to make, this is it.

 Choosing a Razor